aewshopping/history_books/README.md

 A relatively small one but the [datasette-block-robots](https://datasette.io/plugins/datasette-block-robots) plugin doesn't seem to work with Vercel - no `robots.txt` file was created.

 The datasette-block-robots plugin worked fine when I used it via Glitch.

+### Note to future self...

+__Datasette-publish-vercel and GitHub actions__

+Need to include commands to install any additional plugins in the GitHub actions yml file itself, ___as arguments to the Datasette publish Vercel plugin___.

+Just listing the plugins (eg Datasette block robots) in the requirements file and pip installing requirements.txt is a necessary step but does not by itself deploy the plugins.

+Also noting that Vercel CLI stopped working when the Ubuntu image was updated by GitHub because Vercel CLI was no longer included in the image.
+So need to install manually as part of the yml file.